jigs10/minimax-h3-wan2gp/README.md

 ## Performance Expectations

 MiniMax H3 is large.
-Even with the Turbo LoRA (fewer steps), generation on a single Kaggle GPU (P100 or T4) is relatively slow.
+Even with the Turbo LoRA (fewer steps), generation on a single Kaggle GPU (T4) is relatively slow.
 Speed depends on resolution, frames, steps, and offloading settings.

 ## Credits